2-Step Tips and Best Practices

 Do the Push!

 Using the Duo Mobile app to send a Push is the easiest verification method!
 Just set up your smartphone.
-The next time you log into CAS and get to the second step verification screen, select Send Me a Push.
+The next time you arrive at the 2-step screen, select Send Me a Push.
 You will receive a notification on your phone.
-All you need to do is to tap on that notification, approve and you’re in!

 Why is Push the best?
 Check out this informative fact sheet from Duo -- you'll agree with us, Push is the way to go!

 What if you left your phone (or other verification device) at home?
 If you have backup passcodes, you can still log in.
 We recommend printing backup passcodes and storing them in a secure location as soon as you set up 2-Step.
 Get your passcodes from CalNet Account Manager.
 Go here to find out how.

 If you don’t want to do the second step verification each time you log in, you can have 2-Step remember you for 30 days on a specific computer and web browser.
 How?
 The next time you get prompted to do the 2-Step, check the "Remember Me for 30 Days" checkbox before you complete the 2-Step.
 Remember Me is a web browser cookie, so it applies only to the computer and browser that you are currently working in -- if you check the box on your work computer, your home computer won't remember you.
 You can check Remember Me on any computer that you use regularly and that you trust.
 Don't click Remember Me on a public or shared computer!

 Use Duo for Other Accounts!